Faster quantum and classical SDP approximations for quadratic binary optimization: Abstract

 \section{Abstract}

 We give a quantum speedup for solving the canonical semidefinite programming relaxation for binary quadratic optimization.
 This class of relaxations for combinatorial optimization has so far eluded quantum speedups.
 Our methods combine ideas from quantum Gibbs sampling and matrix exponent updates.
 A de-quantization of the algorithm also leads to a faster classical solver.
 For generic instances, our quantum solver gives a nearly quadratic speedup over state-of-the-art algorithms.
-We also provide an efficient randomized rounding procedure that converts approximately optimal SDP solutions into constant factor approximations of the original quadratic optimization problem.
+Such instances include approximating the ground state of spin glasses and \textsc{MaxCut} on Erd\"{o}s-R\'enyi graphs.
+We also provide an efficient randomized rounding procedure that converts approximately optimal SDP solutions into approximations of the original quadratic optimization problem.